kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Short or rigid breaks ]( dimensions/work_organization.md#short-or-rigid-breaks ) | __6.47__ times less common in the industry than overall |

 ## Department Stores & Supermarkets
+> The department stores & supermarkets industry is made up of establishments that sell, at retail or wholesale, a wide range of merchandise and services including food, clothing, home furnishings, appliances and electronics.
+It includes groceries, supermarkets and both specialty and general merchandise stores.
 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Overall Frequency Ratio |
 |-------------:|-------------------:|